-From Tokyo the fastest option is the Shinkansen from Tokyo Station to Nagano (1 hour 45 minutes), and transferring to a bus at Nagano Station (65 minutes).
+From Tokyo, the fastest option is the Shinkansen from Tokyo Station to Nagano, about 1 hour 45 minutes away, and transferring to a bus at Nagano Station bound for Hakuba, another 65 minutes.

-The smoothest option is the daily Super Azusa train leaving from Shinjuku at 7:30 a.m. (about 4 hours).
-Otherwise you can get an express train to Matsumoto and change for the local Oita Line for Hakuba (4.5 hours).
+The smoothest option is the daily Super Azusa train leaving from Shinjuku at 7:30 a.m., bound for Hakuba about 4 hours away.
+Otherwise, you can get an express train to Matsumoto and change for the local Oita Line, about 4 and a half hours in total.

 Canyoning is a sport also known as canyoneering (U.S.), kloofing (South-Africa), torrentismo (Italian), and barranquismo (Spanish)